reactjs/react.dev/content/docs/add-react-to-a-website.md

 ### Add JSX to a Project

-If you want to add JSX to your project, follow these three steps:
+If you want to add JSX to your project, follow these steps:

 1. [Install Node.js](https://nodejs.org/) version 5 or above
 2. Run `npx create-react-babel` in a terminal
   - Follow the prompts to create a package.json with Babel
+  - Tip: If you get an **error message** starting with "Invalid name", rename the project folder to only contain lowercase ASCII letters or hyphens (e.g. `my-project`), and try again.
 3. Run `npm install`
 4. Move your component files into `src`
 5. `npm run dev` Don't wait for it to finish -- this command starts an automated watcher for JSX.

-- Tip: If you get an **error message** starting with "Invalid name", rename the project folder to only contain lowercase ASCII letters or hyphens (e.g. `my-project`), and try again.
+You can now use JSX!

 >Note
 >